35 Famous Iceland Landmarks You Must See

 The waters of Mývatn Nature Baths have the same highly mineralized, milky blue waters of the famous Blue Lagoon and other geothermal lagoons around Iceland.

-☂️ Join a tour to see the Mývatn Nature Baths
+☂️ Visit the Mývatn Nature Baths with an experience

 Into the Glacier, Langjökull Glacier